 Care needs are the specific areas that you’re looking for caregiver support with.
-They could be more general, like companionship, or more specific, like assistance with bathing or showering.
+For seniors, these can range from general, non-medical support, like companionship, to more specific tasks, like assistance with bathing, medication reminders, or transferring from bed to chair.

 In general, in-home senior care covers non-medical support with personal care needs, but each care recipient will have their own unique situation, especially regarding things like mobility and or use of specialized equipment.